 CLICK HERE to see the latest version of FIT rules

 There are a number of rule amendments which England Touch is adopting in the 2020 National Touch Series.
-Full guidance will be sent to referees and clubs in due course.
+England Touch has issued guidance to help referees, coaches and players alike prepare.

 The terminology used throughout the rules has realigned our sport to its roots and the terminology commonly used.
 ‘Touchdowns’ are now ‘tries’, the ‘score zone’ is now the ‘in-goal area’, the ‘score line’ is the ‘tryline’ and ‘a period of time’ is ‘the sin-bin’

 Winning the toss will result in choosing direction of play, sub box and newly off to attack or defend

 Defenders will be required to retire a set distance of 7 metres from the ruck as opposed to the current ‘not less than 5 metres’ rule.
 This will improve consistency in its application and is more in line with what is currently being applied across our sport

 Players will be required to move forward once a defender enters that zone as is the current rule but will be required to now do so at a ‘reasonable pace’.
 What is deemed ‘reasonable pace’ will be well-defined throughout all education to aid consistent application

 The defender will be required to retire to an onside position without interfering or impeding the attacking team.
 This rule will replace the requirement to return to an onside position without changing direction.
 A player may now choose any direction and change that direction, as long as their actions do not interfere with the attacking team

 Any three consecutive infringements in the one possession by the defending team in their 7-metre zone will result in the last player to infringe being placed in the nearest sin-bin area until their team regains possession of the ball.

 Interchange on interception/breakaway